cosmosgame/save-the-world/content/posts/everything-is-god.md

 #### Love your ego

 I see people arguing earnestly about how important it is to get rid of your ego.
 I find that alarming.
 Our ego is an important part of us and it serves us.
 It is there for a reason.
-They key is to notice how attached we can get to it and the suffering that can happen when we do.
+The key is to notice how attached we can get to it and the suffering that can happen when we do.
 As an aside I confess it is deeply amusing to see people attack the ego in what (at least to me) seems like such an ego-full way.

 #### Love all the faces of God.